How to Set Profitable Consulting Rates in Any Niche

 Customize this equation based on your own situation.
 This will be your minimum acceptable rate.

-Next, you’ll need to decide what consulting rate model you want to use.
-If you’re pricing per project, you’ll need to calculate how many hours that project will take you and add an additional 20%.
+Next, you must decide what consulting rate model you want to use.
+If you’re pricing per project, you’ll need to calculate how many hours that project will take you and add an additional 20% to be safe.

-So, if you think a project will take you 50 hours, quote your going rate for 60 hours instead.
+So, if you think a project will take 50 hours, quote 60 hours instead.

-But how can you convince clients to pay such a high number?
+But how can you convince clients to pay you that much?
 It’s all about their perceived value of your services.

-For example, if you’re a data science consultant who’s helping clients understand their data better, there are several ways your services can improve their bottom line.
-They may save on employee hours, make more profitable decisions, and more.
+For example, if you’re a data science consultant helping clients understand their data better, there are several ways your services can improve their bottom line.
+For example, they may save on employee hours or make more profitable decisions.

 But it’s your job to make your potential clients see your value.
-When clients see your consulting rates as an investment, not an expense, you’ll be able to charge high rates without pushback.
+When clients see your consulting rates as an investment, not an expense, you can charge high rates without pushback.

-Keep in mind that your starting rates don’t have to remain your starting rates.
-Once you have a solid track record for getting results for your clients — and once demand increases for your consulting services — you can increase your rates upwards of $500 per hour!
+Remember that your starting rates don’t have to remain your rates forever.
+Once you have a solid track record of results for your clients (and sufficient demand for your services), you can increase your rates upwards of $500 per hour.

 Set Strategic Consulting Rates for Your Business

 Remember that consulting rates shouldn’t be a decision you make on the fly.
-You need to account for your income goals, expenses, and the time you want to spend working with clients, but also for the value you provide your consulting clients.
+You need to account for your revenue goals, expenses, the time you want to spend working with clients, and the value you provide your clients.

-No matter what consulting fees you charge, you’ll be able to spend more billable hours with clients when you don’t have to get bogged down on the admin side of things.
+No matter what consulting fees you charge, you’ll be able to spend more billable hours with clients when you’re not bogged down on the admin side of things.
 Try Paperbell for free to start spending way less time on admin work and way more time getting results for your high-paying clients!

 consulting rates